-The Fox Valley Symphony performs classical and pops concerts in Wisconsin's Fox Valley.
-Our home venue is the Fox Cities Performing Arts Center in Appleton, Wisconsin and we are proud to work with Music Director Brian Groner and over 70 regional musicians.
-The FVS also has three youth orchestras and an education program.
+The Fox Valley Symphony Orchestra performs classical and pops concerts in Wisconsin's Fox Valley.
+Our home is the Fox Cities Performing Arts Center in Appleton, Wisconsin and we are proud to perform in many other venues and schools throughout the region.
+The FVSO also has three youth orchestras and several outreach programs in our community.
 You can visit us at www.foxvalleysymphony.com

 Monday, January 27, 2014